 School Programs

 Built in the 1790s, Locust Grove is a unique setting for learning about the settlement of Kentucky and this region.
-Students will tour the house and grounds and study life on a farm when Kentucky was the “West.”
+Students will tour the house and grounds, studying life on a farm during Kentucky’s time as the “West.”

 *Maximum number for one day